prachidhamange/RTOS/PROJECT/readme.md

 ## Implementation
 ### Structures
-We have three structures - task, stove and queue.
+We have three structures - task, stove and queue_node.

 ![API](rtos1.png)